entrepreneur, sentenced to 7 years in prison

 Date of detention: 18 October 2020

 p.
 5 of Part 2 of Art.
-147 of the Criminal Code — Intentional infliction of grievous bodily harm in connection with the performance of his official activities
+147 of the Criminal Code — Serious bodily injury deliberately caused to a person in connection with this person's official duties

 Art.
 411 — Malicious disobedience to the demands of administration of the correctional institution